Lupennat/lupdo-mssql/README.md

 ## Mssql Numeric Parameter

-Lupdo-mssql support numeric parameter with syntax `?`.
+Lupdo-mssql support numeric parameter with syntax `?`, you can escape it using syntax `??`.

 ## Kill Connection